MoteVinay/movieHubBackend/README.md

 Now your backend is up and running.
 Integrate it with the frontend and enjoy the full MovieHub experience. 🍿

 ---

+## 🤖 AI Assistance

+-Throughout the development of MovieHub Backend, AI played a key role in streamlining and completing various aspects of the project:

+-AI provided rapid solutions to setup issues, installation errors, and server connectivity problems by offering precise, step-by-step guidance.

+-Basic error handling, routing, environment configuration, and database connection were quickly prototyped and debugged with Copilot suggestions.

+-AI also helped in auto completing my basic code blocks improving the efficiency and edge cases to be covered.